fwmiller/cppip/README.md

 use primarily UDP to pass application data.
 This means that the various protocol addressing information is known prior to operations.

-cppip uses only stack-based dynamic memory, it does not use the heap.
+cppip uses only stack-based dynamic memory.
+It does not use the heap.